knpuniversity/javascript/knpu/ep3-webpack/global-jquery.md

 # jQuery & Legacy JS in your Template

-Here's a simple challenge: when I hover over the leaderboard, I want to show a little Bootstrap popover JavaScript that gives us some information about how it works.
+Here's a simple challenge: when I hover over the leaderboard, I want to show a JavaScript Bootstrap popover that gives us some info about how it works.

 Open up the template: `app/Resources/views/lift/index.html.twig`.
 Add a class on the `h2` that we can target in JavaScript: `js-custom-popover`.
-Then I'll add a few other things that will help the popover: `data-toggle="popover"`, a `title` and `data-content`.
+Then, I'll add a few other things that will help the popover: `data-toggle="popover"`, a `title` and `data-content`.

-To get this working, all we need to do is write some JavaScript to find this element and activate the popover.
+To get this working, all we need to do is write some JavaScript to find that element and activate the popover.
 Normally, we would put this in `rep_log.js`.
 In fact, that's the *best* place to put it.
-Well, there, or perhaps some other file that it requires.
+Well, there, or some file that it requires.
 The point is, now that our JavaScript has matured, 100% of your JS code should live in an external JavaScript file.
 You should have *no* JavaScript in your templates, other than the one script tag.

-But, what if you're using Webpack on a *legacy* app... that has a *ton* of JavaScript in your templates?
-You *should* refactor this over time.
-But, you *can* get this working.
+But, what if you're using Webpack on a *legacy* app... that still has a *ton* of JavaScript in your templates?
+You *should* refactor this.
+But, since that can be a big job, let's find out how we can *still* write JavaScript in a template... even though we shouldn't.

-To see how, let's add a new `script` tag right in the template.
-Here, code like
-normally: a `$(document).ready()` block, then find our `.js-custom-popover` elements and activate `popover()`.
+Add a new `script` tag right in the template.
+Here, code like normally: add a `$(document).ready()` block, then find our `.js-custom-popover` elements and activate `popover()`.
 I'll pass that a few options.

 So simple!
 It should work, right?
 After all, `rep_log.js` requires `jQuery`, so we should be able to use it in our template.